Testing without it being a trial

 The question is how to best test this and deliver high quality, robust products?

 Continuous Integration to the rescue.
 This is the practice of immediate and automated integration and testing of all changes to the source code base.
 It typically involves creating a Build Farm of client systems that are controlled and coordinated by an automated build server.
 The Build Farm detects changes to the source code repository and the server instructs the client systems to get the new source code and build and test the new code base.

 We could have used one of the existing continuous integration systems, but none seemed to work very well with embedded platforms nor with the extent of our supported configurations.
-Fortunately, we wanted to test and show-case the Ejscript web framework, so we wrote it completely in Ejscript.
+Fortunately, we wanted to test and show-case the ESP web framework, so we wrote it completely using Appweb and ESP.
 While it is not a complete product, it turned out quite nicely for a little demo app.

 Small, Fast and Flexible